 In setting up a long bugout route that will take several days on foot in a worst case scenario, you want to have a lot of good items in the number one cache, as it will be your initial supplies and equipment to move out the next cache.
 Also consider that even if you are bugging out from a location where you were unable to haul in a full bugout bag, you will have some normal items with you like a jacket, some sort of backpack or shoulder bag, and a common knife or pocket tool.

 Now for the tricky part.
 Say you have a single retreat location set up, but you could be in any number of places that are several miles apart before you would be on your main bugout route.
-Example, work and family commitments can place you in any part of the San Francisco Bay area at any given time, while your retreat is at a time share cabin in the Truckee National Forest near Lake Tahoe.
+For example, work and family commitments can place you in any part of the San Francisco Bay area at any given time, while your retreat is at a time share cabin in the Truckee National Forest near Lake Tahoe.
 On foot, you expect it to take around a week to get there, even though only three hours of fast driving gets you there by car.
 Chances are that you will want to place some supplementary caches around the bay area before you would get to the number one cache that contains weapons and equipment for the straight shot along the highway to Tahoe.
 On the other hand, you may also decide that it is prudent to keep weapons stashed in strategic locations so that you have access to them if you have to travel through some of the more high threat areas before getting to the bugout route rally point.

 That is going to be something you need to carefully plan, specifically, the priorities of placing certain cache items at the number one cache point where you initially equip for bugging out, or at the bugout rally point where hopefully, you meet up with your people and then move out at a point.
 In this planning, you can see how the bugout plan and the cache plan must be integrated.
 The caches are best located in private spots along routes of travel, and you will need to consider that you want to be able to access your cache without being observed by hostiles, yet in a location that is convenient to your route of travel.

-In setting up a cache that you would be using in a semi-permanent area of operation, you do not need to worry as much about distribution of the goods as long as you know you can get to them.
-Getting back to the example of the time share cabin near Tahoe, which is the survival plan of probably thousands of people in California, consider that those woods might be crawling with people, possibly burned out, snowed in, or all of the above.
+In setting up a cache that you would be using in a semi-permanent area of operation, you do not need to worry as much about the distribution of the goods as long as you know you can get to them.
+Getting back to the example of the timeshare cabin near Tahoe, which is the survival plan of probably thousands of people in California, consider that those woods might be crawling with people, possibly burned out, snowed in, or all of the above.
 The same place where the Donner Party got starved into cannibalism is now little more than a blink of an eye for fast moving motorists on the nearby highway.
 That turf could easily become just as inhospitable as the late 1800s if the highway were shut down and cities on both ends were starved out of power and water.
 Many closet (and not so in the closet) survivalists among the wealthy have retreats set up in the Tahoe area, and many more people have staked out favorite camping and retreat spots in that area of wilderness north of Tahoe.
 Ownership of a retreat there can be quite costly, but time shares, and simply staking out spots in the nearby National Forests is not overly costly or difficult, and it is likely that a few shrewd and well equipped survivors would find it easy to occupy one or more of the many seasonal cabins or retreat places there in a scenario where only the strong and well prepared can even make it to the area.
 Many locals tell me that permanent residents only take up about 20% of the local housing space there.
 So in that situation, where you do not control a location year round and must be elsewhere to make a living, you will want to cache larger amounts of supplies and equipment, but in my opinion, supplies would likely be more important there than equipment, since many of the empty homes and businesses would have common supplies, albeit guns and ammunition would probably be too well hidden or secured to be counted on.
 Supplies in that area trade for high premiums even in the best of times and an “outsider” with generous supplies of cached items who is willing to trade will likely be a welcome addition to the community in a crisis.
 The same can be said for most mountain communities in North America, many of which lack large well stocked discount stores and rely on small “convenience” stores with inflated prices for local supplies or families make weekly trips to “nearby” cities for normal shopping.
 Being as short sighted as many of their city dwelling cousins, these people are often not prepared to be cut off from the cities for months at a time.
 Thus survivors who plan on operating in those areas will be wise to cache significant amounts of anything they plan on using, from toilet paper to dish soap, and ammunition to gasoline.